KehanLi-1123/KehanLi.github.io/_posts/2025-06-18-How-Researcher-Conduct-Empirical-Study-On-Racism-and-Discrimination.md

 - **Floor and ceiling effects are present**, as mentioned in the article: respondents bunch near the mid‑range, where the instrument is least sensitive.
 - For researchers, this suggests the scale might **miss subtle but theoretically important variation**, reducing its practical validity in many studies.

-This kind of figure is a classic output of **IRT-based validation**, and aligns with the study’s broader findings that many scales have **adequate reliability but poor model fit** and **limited latent score precision**, especially across large samples :contentReference[oaicite:1]{index=1}.
+This kind of figure is a classic output of **IRT-based validation**, and aligns with the study’s broader findings that many scales have **adequate reliability but poor model fit** and **limited latent score precision**, especially across large samples, [Skinner-Dorkenoo et al., 2023](https://link.springer.com/article/10.3758/s13428-022-01873-w).

 ## 8. 📝 Reference